-In addition, there’s also precision dropper bottles and a Owlbear Monster miniature.
+In addition, there’s also precision dropper bottles and an Owlbear Monster miniature.

 If your recipient runs games, maps are always a must.
-If they run game online you can find several sites that sell PDFs of battle maps and city layouts.
-City layouts are super useful to just have as a visual aid, especially ones without city names so they can use it for any city with a similar visual.
+If they run the game online, you can find several sites that sell PDFs of battle maps and city layouts.
+City layouts are super useful to just have as a visual aid, especially ones without city names, so they can use it for any city with a similar visual.

 If they run games in person, there are several companies that sell tiles that can be used to build maps.
 Some companies also sell cutouts that a dungeon master can place on a map to represent buildings, trees, rocks, landmarks, and similar sites to help maps have that extra kick.